zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_02_en-US_CREATIVITY_FROM_CHAOS.md

 **Posture:** Receptive, patient, non-grasping **Danger:** Hearing what you want to hear rather than what is present

-The creator faces the raw material—the blank page, the silence, the formless clay—and listens.
+The creator faces the raw material, the blank page, the silence, the formless clay—and listens.
 Not for a specific form, but for any form.
 The chaos speaks, but quietly.
 It suggests, it hints, it offers.
 The listener must be still enough to hear.

 **Practices:**
 - Extended time with raw material before working